Distinguishing Neutron Star vs. Low-Mass Black Hole Binaries with Late Inspiral & Postmerger Gravitational Waves $-$ Sensitivity to Transmuted Black Holes and Non-Annihilating Dark Matter: Appendices

 As an example, consider BAM:0098.h5 which is simulated with the EoS SLy\,\mbox{\cite{Douchin:2001sv,Schneider:2017tfi}}, with initial parameters as per our requirement.
 Fig.\,\ref{BAM:0098} shows its detailed data structure explaining the groups and attributes of the HDF5 file.
 The precise values of the initial input can be found in the metadata.txt file under the main file.
 We will now discuss the second group of the main data file, i.e., the $l=2,m=2$ strain part ($\rm rh_{22}$).

 The dominant $l=m=2$ mode of the radiated GW, corresponds to $h_{22}(t)$ in the $rh_{22}$ part of the datafile.
 For this EoS we choose the \textnormal{BAM0098\_Rh\_l2\_m2\_r00800.txt} file, where the data is extracted at a radius of 800$M_{\odot}$ (in geometric units, with $G=c=1$, using mass as the dimension).
 The first three columns of this file provide the time ($u$), real part of $l=m=2$ strain (${\rm Re}\,rh_{22}$), imaginary part of $l=m=2$ strain (${\rm Im}\,rh_{22}$), respectively.
-The moment of the merger is defined as the time at which the $h_{22}$ amplitude is the highest.
-Waveforms are given in terms of retarded time defined as\,\cite{Gonzalez:2022mgo},
+The moment of the merger is defined as the time when the $h_{22}$ amplitude is largest.
+Waveforms are given in terms of retarded time\,\cite{Gonzalez:2022mgo},

-where $r$ is the coordinate extraction radius in the simulations (= 800$M_{\odot}$, in this example), $r_{*}$ is the associated tortoise Schwarzschild coordinate and $r_s= 2M$ is the Schwarzschild radius.
+where $r$ is the coordinate extraction radius in the simulations (= 800$M_{\odot}$, in this example), $r_{*}$ is the associated tortoise Schwarzschild coordinate, and $r_s= 2M$ is the Schwarzschild radius.
 From these inputs one can obtain the $h(t)$ vs. $t$ waveform.
 In Fig.\,\ref{fig_SLy} (left panel), we show the time domain waveform for face-on orientation ($\iota=0$) of the binary at a luminosity distance $D_{L}=1$\,Mpc.
 Here, $t=0$ sec denotes the time of merger.
-In the right panel of Fig.\,\ref{fig_SLy} the frequency domain $\left(h(f)-f\right)$ waveform is shown, which is obtained using a Fourier transform on the time domain data.
+In the right panel of Fig.\,\ref{fig_SLy} the frequency domain $\tilde{h}(f)$ vs. $f$ waveform is shown, which is obtained using a Fourier transform on the time domain data.